 - WCAG 2.0 Success Criteria & Conformance Requirements (Levels A, AA, AAA)

 VPAT 2.0 should be used by vendors who need to comply with the Section 508 Refresh Standards in one of two scenarios.
 First, Section 508 Refresh compliance is required for ICT that is used, maintained, developed, and procured by U.S. Federal Government agencies after January 18, 2018, with a safe harbor for existing ICT.
 Second, when components of ICT have been updated after January 18, 2018, those components must follow the Section 508 Refresh Standards.
 ICT that is developed before January 18, 2018 but not used until after that date should follow the Section 508 Refresh Standards.
 VPAT 1.0 can still be used when documenting compliance with ICT developed before January 18, 2018 and not modified since then.

-Ken Salaets, ITI Director of Global Policy, and Bill Curtis-Davidson, Level Access Senior Director of Program & Policy Services, will break down the new VPAT and how to best use it.
+Ken Salaets, ITI Director of Global Policy, and Bill Curtis-Davidson, Level Access Senior Director of Program & Policy Services, break down the new VPAT and how to best use it.

 And download our free Whitepaper: Navigating VPAT® 2.0: A Guide for Vendors